mjoshua97241/bank-fraud-detection-project/README.md

 ## Confidentiality Notice
 Due to the proprietary nature of the underlying dataset and specific implementation details, the project's code and raw data are confidential and cannot be publicly shared.

+## For Developers
+For technical details on the project structure, setup, and how to run the code, please see the [developer README here](./bank-fraud-detection-project/README.md).

 ## Future Directions

 Building upon the current system, potential future enhancements for this project include: